LarsNorlander/dev-diary/README.md

 ### 7:58 AM

 I spent my time trying to figure out flex box so I could have all the items move towards the start.
 However, the image's margin grows to fill up the entire container.
 I haven't fixed that yet and just when I thought I only had to worry about desktop, I fired up the mobile simulator in Chrome and turns out, it was broken on mobile.

+### 6:36 PM

+I finally decided to submit my tribute project since it already passes the tests and I've been able to style it in a way that I think looks nice.
+I realized that I've stayed here for too long now and I've decided that, well, I still got a ways to go and shooting for perfection now will just make me miserable.
+I've already begun the next challenge, a responsive form and I've already passed a couple of the tests.